• Twitter

 Description:

-First edition.
-Plates engraved by Mrs. Mantell from drawings by the author.
-Gideon Algernon Mantell (1790-1852) was an English physician and geologist.
-This is Mantell's first work, and contains his early research into the fossil remains of the South Downs in southern England.
-Arranged by rock type and strata, Mantell provides descriptions of fossil plants, fish, molluscs and the teeth of what appeared to be a gigantic reptile, 'an animal of the lizard tribe, of enormous magnitude'.
-This volume was the first published work to describe a collection of dinosaur remains.
-Mantell's subsequent work on these remains was the origin of the scientific study of dinosaurs.
+Organized by rock type and geological strata, Mantell offers detailed descriptions of fossilized plants, fish, molluscs, and the teeth of what he interpreted as a gigantic reptile ‘an animal of the lizard tribe, of enormous magnitude.’
+This volume is regarded as the first published work to describe a collection of fossils that would later be recognized as dinosaur remains.
+Mantell’s subsequent investigations into these findings helped lay the foundations for the scientific study of dinosaurs.

 Condition